-Other cloud security solutions require dedicated software or agents to be installed on every device.
-Cloud-based solutions that require no endpoint agents are ideal, not only because they are more convenient but also because web app security is most essential for workers whose devices are .unmanaged, like 3rd party contractors
+Some WAI solutions require dedicated software or agents to be installed on every device.
+Cloud-based solutions that require no endpoint agents are ideal, not only because they are more convenient but also because web app security is most essential for workers whose devices are unmanaged, like 3rd party contractors.